mbanani/WorldGen/README.md

 splat = worldgen.generate_world(pano_image=pano_image)
 ```

+> [!NOTE]
+> We also support background inpainting in for better scene generation, but it's currently an experimental feature, which may not work for all scenes.
+> It can be enabled by setting `WorldGen(..., inpaint_bg=True)`.

 ### Demo with 3D Scene Visualization
-We also provide a demo script to help you quickly get started and visualize the 3D scene in a web browser.
+We provide a demo script to help you quickly get started and visualize the 3D scene in a web browser.
 The script is powered by [Viser](https://github.com/nerfstudio-project/viser).
 ```bash
 # Generate a 3D scene from a text prompt
 python demo.py -p "A beautiful landscape with a river and mountains"